Complete Guide to Fort Monroe National Monument in Virginia, including things to do, Casemate Museum, Hours, Directions, History, and so much more!

 Fort Monroe's pet cemetery was founded in 1928.
 There are 243 graves with markers and an additional 400 reported graves in the cemetery.

 Today the cemetery is closed to all burials.
 Visitors can go and view the gravestones of family pets, working war dogs, and unit mascots.

-National Park Sites near Fort Monroe National Monument
+Hiking in Fort Monroe National Monument

 Colonial National Historical Park